 The temple once had a succession of three gates, this being the second (hence its name), but only the last two now remain.

 A little further on, I came across the Main Gate, which dates from 1832.

 Off to one side of the gate stands a 1921 statue of Ōishi Kuranosuke Yoshio, leader of the 47 Rōnin whose tale almost needs no telling.

-In fact, I really do want to refrain from telling the tale here – if only because the accepted version of the so-called Akō Incident (as embodied in this Wikipedia article, for example) is so heavily distorted by the influence of popular literature that it would take far more than a simple blog post to set the record straight.
+In fact, I really do want to refrain from telling the tale here – if only because the accepted version of the so-called Akō Incident (as embodied in this heavily biased Wikipedia article, for example) is so severely distorted by the influence of popular literature that it would take far more than a simple blog post to set the record straight.
 In terms of bare facts, the story as outlined in Wikipedia and elsewhere isn’t entirely false, but the discussion of the motives and the aftermath are very problematic (“oversimplified” doesn’t even begin to describe it).
-Those who are interested in forming a more nuanced view might consider using the following resources as a starting point:
+Anyone interested in forming a more nuanced view might consider using the following resources as a starting point: